ezraroi/Human-AI-Collab/output/manuscript_sections.md

 1. AI provides \|D-C\|: The challenge gap that creates productive tension
 2. You provide S\_e: The emotional container (holding environment)
 3. Journal provides continuity: The stable chronotope where meaning accumulates
-4. System activates YOUR alpha function: Not AI's - yours, operating through BOTH channels
+4. System activates YOUR alpha function: Not AI’s—yours, metabolizing Channel 2 material through recursive oscillation with Channel 1 signals.

 THE INTEGRATED ANSWER:
 AI text dialogue produces embodied response because:
 1. Your brain treats dialogue as social interaction (even with AI)
     - Social cognition systems activate
     - Body prepares for turn-taking
-    - You engage relationally (Channel 2 fully active)
+    - You engage via symbolic dialogue (Channel 2 active).
-2. Reading the AI's words triggers embodied simulation (Channel 1)
+2. Reading the AI's words can trigger embodied simulation that supports Channel 1 engagement
     - Motor systems activate matching the content
     - Emotional systems create somatic markers
     - Interoceptive attention heightens
-3. Your alpha function operates through BOTH channels
+3. Your alpha function metabolizes symbolic material (Channel 2) in recursive oscillation with embodied signals (Channel 1)
     - Channel 1: Processing the felt sense, the "spacious vs tight"
     - Channel 2: Processing the semantic meaning, the concepts
     - The integration of both = transformation
 4. The journal materializes the integration
-    - Writing engages motor systems (Channel 1)
+    - Writing supports embodied pacing/verification (Channel 1)
     - Linguistic structuring (Channel 2)
     - Creates stable artifact for both channels to return to